pratimagauns/goprogramming/README.md

 ### http_server
 ``http://localhost:8000/fetch?date=03DEC2019``<br/>
 Demostrates the usage of net/http lib to develop a server.<br/>
-Uses query param 'Date' to formulate a dynamic url that will download a zip folder containing a .csv file.
+Uses query param ``Date`` to formulate a dynamic url that will download a zip folder containing a .csv file.
 The .csv file is further saved to local storage, content records are read and passes back as response.<br/>
-The 'Date' param is validated for correct date format.
+The ``Date`` param is validated for correct date format.
 In case of error, an error string is returned as a response.